 IKI-Safeguards - Environmental and social standards

-Climate action and biodiversity conservation often take place in challenging contexts involving weak rule of law, structural inequalities and fragile ecosystems.
-To ensure projects operate with caution in these contexts and to ensure optimal protection of both the environment and people, the International Climate Initiative (IKI) is committed to complying with international environmental and social standards as part of its due diligence obligations.
+Climate action and biodiversity conservation often take place in challenging contexts characterised by weak rule of law, structural inequalities and fragile ecosystems.
+To ensure that projects operate sustainably in these contexts, protect the environment and people in the best possible way and strengthen positive impacts, the International Climate Initiative (IKI) is committed to complying with international environmental and social standards as part of its due diligence obligations.

-This is ensured through the IKI environmental and social safeguards system, often referred to as the IKI Safeguards.
-These are protective measures designed to prevent, minimise or mitigate adverse impacts of project activities on people and the environment.
+This is ensured through the IKI's Safeguards System, often referred to as the IKI Safeguards.
+These are protective measures designed to prevent, minimise or mitigate adverse impacts as well as strengthen positive effects of project activities on people and the environment.

 Objectives